Skip to main content

 Human Baseline

 Human baselines are established through controlled testing where participants play each ARC-AGI-3 game for the first time (having never seen the game before).
-For each game, multiple first-time players are observed, and the 2nd best human (fewest actions) per game is recorded as the baseline.
-Using the 2nd best human:
+For each game, multiple first-time players are observed, and the upper median human (by fewest actions) per level is recorded as the baseline.
+The upper median is used rather than the average.
+For an even number of players, the upper of the two middle entries is selected.
+For example, if four players complete a level, third place is the baseline; if five players complete it, third place is still the baseline.
+Using the upper median human per level:

 • Keeps the baseline grounded in real play, not theoretical speed-runs